System Design Space

 Handshake messagesECDHE + HKDF key scheduleEncrypted application traffic

-ClientServerClientHellocipher suites, key share, randomServerHello + Certificateselected params, cert chain, signatureShared Secret DerivationECDHE -> HKDF -> session keysFinished Messagesverify handshake transcriptEncrypted Application Data
+ClientServerClientHellocipher suites, key share, randomServerHello + Certificateselected params, cert chain, signatureShared secret derivationECDHE -> HKDF -> session keysFinishedverify the handshake transcriptEncrypted application data

-Before the handshake is completed, the parties agree on parameters and keys, after Finished The application works through a secure channel.
+Before the handshake completes, both sides agree on parameters and keys.
+After the Finished message, the application uses a secure channel.

-Click Start visualizationto walk through the TLS 1.3 handshake step by step.
+Click Start to walk through TLS 1.3 step by step.

-TLS 1.3 removed outdated mechanisms and accelerated handshake while maintaining security guarantees.
+TLS 1.3 removed obsolete mechanisms and made the handshake faster while preserving strong channel-protection guarantees.

-Even perfect TLS doesn't solve business authorization: AuthZ should be a separate layer.
+Even perfect TLS does not solve business authorization: access checks must remain a separate layer.

 Certificate auto-rotation coverage